U.S. Air Force · Enterprise Platform · DAF Modernization

 Design token system

-Implemented a color, spacing, and typography token system structured around two display contexts: standard workstation and low-bandwidth field environments.
-Same tokens, different resolved values per context.
+Color, spacing, and typography tokens structured around two contexts: standard workstation and low-bandwidth field.
+Same tokens, different resolved values.

 Documentation standard

-Established joint design–engineering documentation for each component: a usage spec, an anti-patterns doc, and a technical notes field co-maintained by design and engineering — the first co-owned component documentation on the platform.
+Joint design–engineering docs for every component: usage spec, anti-patterns, and technical notes — the first co-owned component documentation on the platform.

 Governance model

-Implemented a contribution process (proposal → review → adoption) with a named design system owner on the client team.
-The system was in active use six months after project closeout with no design team involvement.
+Contribution process (proposal → review → adoption) with a named design system owner on the client team.
+Active six months after project closeout, no design team involvement.

 4,000+ daily active users

-Launched a unified platform now serving 4,000+ Airmen and Guardians daily across the Air Force — users who previously navigated a fragmented 20-year-old system.
+A unified platform serving 4,000+ Airmen and Guardians daily — users who previously navigated a fragmented 20-year-old system.

 Millions saved annually